 Abstract: This paper uses two nationally representative household surveys, the Current Population Survey (1979-2017) and the Survey of Income and Program Participation (1984-2013), to establish the existence and cyclical pattern of downward nominal wage rigidity in the United States.
 The distribution of individual workers' year-over-year changes in nominal hourly wages has a large spike at zero and is asymmetric, with many more wage increases than cuts.
 The distribution also exhibits a notable cyclical pattern: the share of workers with no wage changes, which accounts for the spike at zero, has greater countercyclical fluctuations compared to the share of workers with wage cuts.
 This finding, which is novel in the literature, suggests that downward nominal wage rigidity exists, with potentially important implications for fluctuations in employment.
-A recent study (Beraja, Hurst, and Ospina 2018) finds a positive correlation between state-level changes in nominal wage and employment during the Great Recession, which the authors interpret as evidence that wages are rather flexible.
-However, I show that changes in the share of workers with no wage changes are in fact negatively correlated with changes in employment.
-I therefore argue that Beraja et al.'s finding is still consistent with downward nominal wage rigidity.
 Finally, I compare heterogeneous agent models with five different wage-setting schemes-perfectly flexible, Calvo, long-term contracts, menu costs, and downward nominal wage rigidity-and show that only the model with downward nominal wage rigidity is consistent with the empirical findings regarding the shape and cyclicality of the wage change distribution.